brucou/-rxcc-state/README.md

  any concurrency mechanism.[^2]

 [^2]: Our rationale is as follows :
- - if there are no parallel regions, a statechart is basically a hierarchical state transducer.
+ - if there are no parallel regions, a statechart can be turned into a hierarchical state transducer.
 That is often enough!
- - statecharts include activities and actions which may produce effects.
+ - statecharts include activities and actions which may produce effects, and concurrency.
 We are seeking an purely computational approach (i.e effect-less) to facilitate composition, reuse and testing.
 Any concurrent model can be added on top as necessary.
  - we estimate the concurrency semantics of statecharts to be unduely complicated vs. alternative concurrency models[^3].
 That makes it difficult for programmers to elaborate a mental model of the statecharts (in the presence of concurrency) and that makes it difficult for other users to